 Energy flexibility in buildings will play an important role in facilitating energy systems based entirely on renewable energy sources.
-Flexibility is necessary to control the energy consumption to match the actual energy generation from various energy sources such as solar and wind power.
-However, there is lack of comprehensive knowledge about how much energy flexibility different building types and their usage may be able to offer to the future energy systems.
+Flexibility is necessary to control the energy use to match the actual energy generation from various energy sources such as solar and wind power.
+However, before this project there was a lack of comprehensive knowledge about how much energy flexibility different building types and their usage may be able to offer to the future energy systems.

-The aim of this project is to demonstrate how energy flexibility in buildings can provide generating capacity for energy grids, and to identify critical aspects and possible solutions to manage such flexibility.
+This project has demonstrated how energy flexibility in buildings can provide generating capacity for energy grids, and has identifed critical aspects and possible solutions to manage such flexibility.
 This knowledge is important in order to incorporate energy flexibility of buildings into future smart energy systems and to better accommodate renewable sources in energy systems.
 It is also important when developing the business case for using building energy flexibility within future systems to potentially reduce costly upgrades of energy distribution grids.

 development of common terminology, a definition of ‘energy flexibility in buildings’ and a classification method,

 investigation of user comfort, motivation and acceptance associated with the introduction of energy flexibility in buildings,